Jaganpro/force-code-review-checklists/apex.md

 - User authorisastion is tested
 - Tests are data-isolated by using `@SeeAllData=false`
 - Tests are network-isolated by using the `HttpCalloutMock` or `WebServiceMock` interfaces
-- Tests use object factories to create instances of standard or custom objects and setup their own data